soodaayush/aayushsood-v1/README.md

 ## Inspiration

-I have wanted to create a portfolio website for a long time, and I finally managed to do it.
+I have wanted to create a portfolio website for myself for a long time, and I finally managed to do it.

 ## Challenges

-Designing an easy-to-browse layout that is accessible on all devices, including mobile.
+Designing an eye-catching easy-to-browse layout that is accessible on all devices, including mobile.

 ## Lessons Learned